J.P. Crawford Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 14th in MLB.
+- The pitching staff for the Cardinals has a collective nine K/9, which ranks 13th in MLB.

-- The Cardinals have a 4.66 team ERA that ranks 19th among all MLB pitching staffs.
+- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.70).

-- Cardinals pitchers combine to rank 16th in baseball in home runs given up (22 total, 1.2 per game).
+- Cardinals pitchers combine to surrender 23 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Matz (0-2 with a 6.48 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Cardinals, his fourth of the season.
+- Mikolas (0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched) gets the start for the Cardinals, his fifth of the season.

-- The lefty's most recent time out came on Saturday against the Pittsburgh Pirates, when he went 5 2/3 innings, surrendering two earned runs while allowing three hits.
+- The right-hander last pitched on Sunday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing two earned runs while giving up seven hits.

-- The 31-year-old has amassed a 6.48 ERA and 9.2 strikeouts per nine innings across three games this season, while giving up a batting average of .328 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.